Charles Coward: Biography

-On one occasion a note was smuggled to him from a Jewish-British ship's doctor, who was being held in Mankowitz.
-Coward determined to contact him direct, managed to swap clothes with an inmate on a work detail and spent the night in the Jewish camp, seeing at first hand the horrific conditions in which these were held.
-He failed to find the individual, later found to be Karel Sperber - see below.
+On one occasion a note was smuggled to him from a Jewish-British ship's doctor, who was being held in Monowitz.
+Coward determined to contact him directly.
+He managed to swap clothes with an inmate on a work detail and spent the night in the Jewish camp, seeing at first hand the horrific conditions in which these Jewish people were held.
+He failed to find the individual, later found to be Karel Sperber – see below.
 This experience formed the basis of his subsequent testimony in post-war legal proceedings.

 Determined to do something about it, Coward used Red Cross supplies, particularly chocolate, to "buy" from the SS guards corpses of dead prisoners, including Belgian and French civilian forced labourers.
 He then gave the documents and clothes taken from the non-Jewish corpses to the Jewish escapees, who adopted these new identities and were then smuggled out of the camp altogether.
 Coward carried out this scheme on numerous occasions and is estimated to have saved at least 400 Jewish slave labourers.

 In December 1944 Coward was sent back to the main camp of Stalag VIII-B at Lamsdorf (now Łambinowice, Poland) and in January 1945 the POWs were marched under guard to Bavaria, where they were eventually liberated.